Another favorite Black Radio is the RS-6 set.

 The design includes an RF stage and 2 stages of IF gain.
-Sensitivity wise, it can clearly hear a CW signal at the 1 microvolt level on the 80, 40, 30 and 20 meter bands and it is above the circuit noise.
+Sensitivity wise, it can clearly hear a CW signal at and below the 1 microvolt level on the 80, 40, 30 and 20 meter bands; it is above the circuit noise.
 I did not measure the SNR during that check but it is usable nonetheless; not bad, all things considered.

 The receiver just feels “touchy” primarily due to the fast tuning rate – but maybe that is part of the Charm of the set.
 It does the job as intended but it is no contest receiver – crowded band conditions are not its forte…But it is small, lightweight and concealable – and that drove many design compromises….The more I use it, the more I appreciate what it can do.
 It’s called Character, something no Ricebox will ever have….

 The transmitter is a 2-tube MOPA design using a 6AG5 crystal oscillator and a 2E26 PA tube.
-It includes a built-in, swing out CW key which is a bit exposed and fragile but it can also be keyed by an external J-45 knee key (which I prefer) as seen above, or bug.
+It includes a built-in, swing out CW key which is a bit exposed and fragile but it can also be keyed by an external J-45 knee key (which I prefer in the field) as seen above, or bug.
 I would consider the built-in key to be an emergency key rather than one to be used for routine transmissions.

 The radio is not even remotely water resistant and the interconnects are fragile so it would be marginally useful in the jungle (read: NOT useful).
 A GRC-109 would be much better choice, albeit much heavier as well.
 The US Army Special Forces used the GRC-109’s to tie together all the SF “A” Team camps throughout Vietnam on a common CW net and they also used them while on the move.
 In a jungle “vill” the GRC-109 would have been pretty ideal versus the RS-6 – rugged, forgiving, effective.
 But that set wouldn’t fit in a briefcase either.
 For more information on the AN/GRC-109, take a look here:AN/GRC-109 Set